 2. All Human Life, including both action and inaction consumes Time.

-4. Man can sympathize with intent, and Cooperate,
+4. Man can sympathize with the intentions of others.

-5. And by cooperating reduce the Time expended in the production of his wants and needs thereby accumulating Interests.
+5. And by cooperating man reduces the Time expended in the production of his wants and needs thereby accumulating Interests.

-4. To choose to Cooperate, Man require a coincidence of wants with Others.
+4. To choose to Cooperate, Man requires a coincidence of wants with Others.